Lanadelumab

 Mechanism of action

 Lanadelumab is a plasma kallikrein inhibitor.
-This enzyme works by cleaving high molecular weight kininogen to generate the pro-inflammatory peptide bradykinin which is a potent vasodilator.
-The activity of plasma kallikrein is regulated by the activity of C1-inhibitor and thus, the patients that are deficient in C1 are known to be correlated to excessive production of bradykinin which will further lead to fatal angioedema.3 Hence, lanadelumab occludes the proteolytic active site of plasma kallikrein, preventing the cleavage of kininogen to bradykinin.
-It is a selective inhibitor as it has been reported that lanadelumab does not bind to prekallikrein or to inhibit any other serine proteases.4 The activity of lanadelumab works as an additional checkpoint for the patients suffering from C1 deficiency.
+This enzyme works by cleaving high molecular weight kininogen to generate the pro-inflammatory peptide bradykinin, a potent vasodilator.
+Because the activity of plasma kallikrein is regulated by C1 esterase inhibitor, patients deficient in C1 esterase inhibitor may be at risk of excessive production of bradykinin leading to serious angioedema.3 Lanadelumab occludes the proteolytic active site of plasma kallikrein, preventing the cleavage of kininogen to bradykinin.
+It is a selective inhibitor and does not bind to prekallikrein or inhibit other serine proteases.4

 TargetActionsOrganism